COVID-19 vaccines available across the ArkLaTex

 Logansport

-Logansport High School is the place to be on Saturday, March 13 from 9 a.m. until 1 p.m.
-That's at 17228 Hwy 5.
+Logansport High School is the place to be on Saturday from 9 a.m. until 1 p.m. at 17228 Hwy 5.
 The Johnson & Johnson single dose vaccine will be administered.

 Minden

-Minden Medical Center will host its second COVID-19 Vaccination Clinic on Thursday, March 11 from 8 a.m. to 12 p.m.
-To register, click here.
-You can also call 318-382-8282 to register over the phone.
-Due to limited appointment and vaccine availability, pre-registration is required.
-This will be a drive-thru vaccine clinic for administration of the first dose of the Moderna vaccine only.
-Second doses cannot be administered at this clinic if the first dose of the vaccine was received at another location.

-Minden Webster Parish Fairgrounds is the location for a clinic on Tuesday, March 16 from 10 a.m. until 2 p.m.
-That's at 800 Goodwill Drive.
-The Johnson & Johnson and Moderna vaccinations will be administered.
+Minden Webster Parish Fairgrounds is the location for a clinic on Tuesday from 10 a.m. until 2 p.m. at 800 Goodwill Dr. The Johnson & Johnson and Moderna vaccinations will be administered.

 COVID vaccination clinics continue to be scheduled in Miller County.
 College Hill Drug and Miller County Emergency Management has worked with city and community leaders in Miller County to schedule vaccination clinics throughout March.
-They include: Thursday, March 11 from 9 a.m. until 4 p.m. at 928 Laurel St., Church of the Living God, Thursday, March 18 from 9 a.m. ubntil 4 p.m. at 106 E. Main St, Fouke Community Center, Friday, March 19 from 9 a.m. until 3 p.m. at 189 Miller County 201, Doddridge Community Center, and Wednesday, March 24 at 7 a.m. at the Cooper Tire Union Hall (Cooper Tire employees).
+They include: Thursday, March 18 from 9 a.m. until 4 p.m. at 106 E. Main St, Fouke Community Center, Friday, March 19 from 9 a.m. until 3 p.m. at 189 Miller County 201, Doddridge Community Center, and Wednesday, March 24 at 7 a.m. at the Cooper Tire Union Hall (Cooper Tire employees).

 CHRISTUS Saint Michael Health System in Texarkana, Texas is taking vaccination appointments.
 For information on how to register for the March 13 clinic, click here.